 top of page

-I was brought up in a small fishing town in the north-east of Scotland by an atheist mother, a talented musician who loved to sing sacred music.
+I was brought up in a small fishing town in the north-east of Scotland by an atheist mother who loved to sing sacred music.

 She was often moved to tears by the music, but nature, the arts and science were the gods in our house.

-I was prolific child artist, drawing on old wallpaper samples in front of the telly every night, but I was later put off by a sexist art teacher and I turned to music and performance instead.
+I was a prolific child artist, drawing on old wallpaper samples in front of the telly every night, but I was discouraged by a sexist art teacher and eventually I turned to music and performance instead.

 To support my music career, after 25 years of depending on low-paid jobs, I found work helping a friend in a commercial stained glass studio.
-It was not very creative - we simply offered the manual skills to realise customers' ideas.
+It wasn't very creative - we did repairs or offered the manual skills to realise customers' own ideas.

-However, I did start to study the history of stained glass and became disheartened by what I saw as the contemporary 'dumbing down' of this extraordinary medium.
-I noticed that many churches now avoid using any imagery and that fewer stained glass artists have the very particular skills required to paint images on glass.
-In contrast with the heady, dazzling power of figurative medieval glass, many 20th century stained glass windows had become simple blocks of cheap, coloured glass, often designed and mass-produced by glaziers, with no artistic intent behind them - their function was reduced to something purely physical; a kind of upmarket net curtain.
+However, I did become fascinated by historical stained glass and disheartened by what I saw as the contemporary 'dumbing down' of this extraordinary medium.
+I noticed that many churches now avoid using imagery and consequently, fewer stained glass artists have the very particular skills required to paint images on glass.
+In contrast with the dazzling complexities of allegorical medieval glass, many 20th century stained glass windows became clumsy blocks of cheap, coloured glass, often designed and mass-produced by glaziers, with no artistic intent behind them .

-I decided to develop my painting, sandblasting and engraving skills to harness the spiritual power of stained glass, in order to explore big issues of today, such as climate, women's rights, addiction and grassroots activism.
-Instead of removing the images, I decided to change them.
+I decided to develop my painting, sandblasting and engraving skills to harness the spiritual power of stained glass, in order to explore issues of today as I see them, such as climate change, women's rights, addiction and grassroots activism.
 My references include bible stories, folklore, tabloid newspaper headlines and personal experiences.
 I use stained glass as a language, as they did in the middle ages.

 I love the peculiar character of very old, broken windows, which have been repaired many times over the centuries.
 They have a particular poignancy which reminds us of our mortality and the fragility of the earth.